A Founder’s Journey From Europe to China and Now to Canada — Lionello Lunesu, Defang Software Labs

 Building a Startup in Canada

-The itch of running his own company never went away.
-That was true when Lionello worked in Microsoft when he quit after three years, and that was also true after almost three years in Workday.
-So in 2021, he reconnected with Prakash Sundaresan, one of his former managers at Microsoft who lived in the US, and decided to work on something new together.
+The itch to build his own company never went away.
+That was true when he quit Microsoft, and again after nearly three years at Workday.
+In 2021, Lionello reconnected with Prakash Sundaresan, a former manager from Microsoft US, and together they decided to start something new.

 Prakash Sundaresan and Lionello Lunesu at the Point Roberts US-Canada border.
 It was Lionello’s first day out of quarantine in 2020